 The Archives are open to the public by appointment Monday through Saturday.
-If you would like to visit the Archives and use this research facility, or if you would like to donate items, please call the Archivist to make an appointment.
+If you would like to visit the Archives and use this research facility, or if you would like to donate items, please contact our Community Archivist to make an appointment.

 Use of the Kelowna Public Archives is by donation, except where fees for services apply.